huaweicloud/terraform-provider-huaweicloud/docs/resources/as_configuration.md

   <br/>If this parameter is not specified, the system automatically selects the DeH with the maximum available memory
   size from the DeHs that meet specifications requirements to create the ECSs, thereby balancing load of the DeHs.

-* `user_data` - (Optional, String, ForceNew) Specifies the user data to provide when launching the instance.
+* `user_data` - (Optional, String, ForceNew) Specifies the user data to be injected during the ECS creation process.
-  The file content must be encoded with Base64.
+  Text, text files, and gzip files can be injected.
+The content of `user_data` must be encoded with Base64.
+  The maximum size of the `user_data` (before encoding) is 32 KB.
   Changing this will create a new resource.

+  -> If both `key_name` and `user_data` are specified, `user_data` only injects user data.

+  -> If `key_name` is not specified, the `user_data` is specified, the field can as the login password when creating a
+     Linux ECS.
+Data injection is not supported when the field as the login password.

+  <br/>Password complexity requirements:
+  + Contains 8 to 26 characters.
+  + Contains at least three of the following character types: uppercase letters, lowercase letters, digits, and special characters !@$%^-_=+[{}]:,./?

 * `public_ip` - (Optional, List, ForceNew) Specifies the EIP of the ECS instance.
   The [object](#instance_config_public_ip_object) structure is documented below.